 Sport Psychology Quotes By Athletes

 Such a great sport psychology quote.
 Maybe one of the best of all time hence why it’s at the top.
 So true.
 The medal, the trophy, the prize money are just symbols.
-The real reward it the actual hard work.
-To this end I am aware of many medal winners who don’t even bother to display them.
+The real reward is the actual hard work.
+To this end, I am aware of many medal winners who don’t even bother to display them.
 They are in boxes collecting dust somewhere.

-This is a quote for the ages by one of the greatest [ice] hockey players of all time.
-It allows us to reflect about the risk and reward of taking chances.
+Two quotes here by one of the greatest [ice] hockey players of all time.
+For the first one.
+It allows us to reflect on the risk and reward of taking chances.
 Mentally, many athletes prefer to play it safe when under pressure.
 To pass the ball or puck to a teammate instead of taking the shot.
 Players like Gretzky become great due mainly to their mental and tactical excellence at a time when it was not common for athletes to work on these areas.
 For the second one, a simple reference to an undervalues skills of perception and anticipation.
 Are you working on these areas in training?

 “One important key to success is self-confidence.
 An important key to self-confidence is preparation.”Arthur Ashe

 This quote is less well known but is no less inspiring.
-It correctly suggests that trying to feel more confidence without reason is limiting.
+It correctly suggests that trying to feel more confident without reason is limiting.
 At Condor Performance we sometimes say to our clients ‘competence before confidence’.
-What we mean by this is the best way to feel more confidence is by actually improving your skills and abilities.
-And the best way to do this is via the right quantity of high quality preparation.
+What we mean by this is the best way to feel more confident is by actually improving your skills and abilities.
+And the best way to do this is via the right quantity of high-quality preparation.

 Not sure ‘the greatest’ meant to infer the following but anyway.
 Far too much of the sporting pathways overemphasise physical and technical.
 There is far too little on mental, tactical and personal.